Alone in the Hour of Darkness (Luke 22:39-62)

 While he was still speaking a crowd came up, and the man who was called Judas, one of the Twelve, was leading them.
 He approached Jesus to kiss him, but Jesus asked him, "Judas, are you betraying the Son of Man with a kiss?"
 (Luke 22:47-48)

 Someone has pointed out that there are two popular views of Judas: traditional and modern.
-The traditional view says that Judas is one of the most diabolical people who ever lived, more sinister and evil than almost anyone in history.
-In Dante's Inferno, Dante pictured the lowest level of hell, under a sheet of ice, in which the worst sinners were being eaten alive by Satan, and one of them was Judas.
+The traditional view is that Judas is seen as one of the most evil people in history.
+In Dante's Inferno, the lowest level of hell is described as a frozen lake.
+This is where the worst sinners, including Judas, are being tormented and devoured by Satan.
 Dante portrays Judas as one of the three worst sinners who ever lived.
 Traditional views see Judas as the ultimate betrayer.

 In the past hundred years, some have taken a more sympathetic, modern view of Judas.
 The most well-known recent example of this is National Geographic's translation of the so-called Gospel of Judas.
-This translation portrays Jesus and Judas as enlightened beings, with Jesus asking Judas to turn him in to the Romans to help Jesus finish his appointed task from God.
+The translation shows Jesus and Judas as enlightened beings.
+Jesus asks Judas to hand him over to the Romans to help Jesus complete the task given to him by God.
 Judas comes across as the only disciple who gets it.
-The movie The Last Temptation of Christ shows Judas as obeying Jesus' covert request to help him fulfill his destiny to die on the cross, making Judas the catalyst for Jesus' saving work on the cross.
+In the movie The Last Temptation of Christ, Judas helps Jesus fulfill his destiny to die on the cross, following Jesus' hidden request.
+This makes Judas the reason for Jesus' saving work on the cross.

 You couldn't come up with two more opposite views.
 Is Judas one of the most evil people who ever lived, or is he actually a hero?
 The answer, according to this passage, is neither.
 The answer is that Judas is just like us, or maybe more accurately, we are just like Judas.

 Let me explain.
 When Jesus had entered Jerusalem on Palm Sunday, everybody knew that things were coming to a head.
-Finally Jesus was going to take action and, well, do something.
+Finally, Jesus was going to take action and, well, do something.
 But all week, Jesus didn't do anything out of the ordinary.
 He taught and prayed and taught some more.
 Now it was Thursday night, and Jesus still hadn't done anything.
-If anything, Jesus did nothing while the opposition around him intensified.
+Jesus did not take action as the opposition around him grew stronger.
 Every disciple knew that if Jesus went down, they were going down with him.

 If you know the disciples, you know that they weren't prone toward humility.
 We're going to see in a minute how they normally reacted.
 They weren't exactly open to humility and self-correction.
 Yet when Jesus says that one of them is going to betray him, we read in verse 23, "They began to question among themselves which of them it might be who would do this."
-Why this time were they uncharacteristically open to examining themselves?
+Why were they uncharacteristically open to examining themselves?
 Because the thought had occurred to all of them.
-Every one of the disciples had wondered whether it was time to bail, and the longer that Jesus did nothing the more it had occurred to them.
+All the followers were questioning if they should leave, especially as Jesus did nothing for a long time.
 Every disciple was capable of doing exactly what Judas did, and so are we.
 We are not so different from Judas.

 Does that offend you?
 It offends me, yet it's true.
-It's much easier to think of Judas as being a horrible monster, one of the three worst sinners to ever have lived, who is right now in the lowest levels of hell, rather than someone just like us.
+It's easier to think of Judas as a horrible monster in hell rather than seeing him as someone like us.
 We all have a little of Judas in us.
 If we had been there, the thought would have occurred to us as well.
 I'd much rather see Judas as a monster, rather than see myself as a potential Judas myself.
-Judas was willing to follow Jesus when it benefited him, but when following Jesus cost him, Judas was willing to sell Jesus out.
+Judas followed Jesus when it was good for him, but he sold Jesus out when it wasn't.
 But the same thought had occurred to every one of the disciples as well.

 Becky Pippert puts it this way: